 - Pullamawang, setting of the Micronation series became its own country after they "forgot to send in their paperwork" during the federation of Australia in 1901, and is ruled by Kingess Betty Cosdosca.

 - Ghastria of the Ravenloft setting functioned like a Micro Monarchy up until the Great Upheaval.
 Most domains ruled by nobles and/or royals are micro-monarchies, as the size and population of Domains are quite tiny even by pseudo-medieval Dungeons & Dragons standards (Darkon is the only domain with over a hundred thousand inhabitants; many Core Domains and most Clusters and Islands have less than 1/10th that population).
+It's common for D Ms to increase the population and size of Domains for the sake of realism.

 - Lichtenburg of the musical Call Me Madam, which was a blatant expy of the real-life Duchy of Luxembourg.